eosnetworkfoundation/grant-framework/applications/Defibox_vault.md

 **How did you hear about the Grants Program?** EOS Network Foundation Website

-**About open source** Open source available when full amount of grant received
+**Open source** Source code made available upon completion of ENF grant

 **Chinese Translation**